111 Westfall Road

 You are the strongest advocate in your child’s life!
 Working together with professionals will help empower your child to succeed!
 As a parent or legal guardian, you are an active participant in your child’s medical or related screenings, assessments, or examinations.
 It is important to connect specialized help that your child may be receiving to both home and community settings.
 This is key in helping your child attain his/her growth and potential!

-CYSHCN provides referrals and information about resources in your community that can help children with special health care needs and their families.
+The CYSHCN program provides referrals and information about resources in your community that can help children with special health care needs and their families.

 - Medical and Therapeutic Support Services